 How to Prevent Dog Shedding

 Managing your dog's seasonal sheds doesn't have to be difficult.
+You are probably wondering, how do I stop my dog from shedding so much?
 The right deshedding practices can help to reduce the amount of dog hair that floats around your house and help your dog get through a heavy shed with fewer issues.

 When it comes to normal, year-round shedding though, prevention is the best solution.
 In addition to regular deshedding practices, you can further reduce shedding by keeping their skin and coat healthy.
 Let's find out what you can do to minimize daily shedding.